delawarePro/dlw-optimizely-sds/README.md

 ### WithDefaultFilters

-**WithDefaultFilters** makes sure content which is marked with the _IExcludeFromSds_ interface is excluded from sitemap indexing and blocks of a derived type of type _MediaData_ are excluded.
+**WithDefaultFilters** makes sure content which is marked with the _IExcludeFromSitemap_ interface is excluded from sitemap indexing and blocks of a derived type of type _MediaData_ are excluded.

 This can be extended (or replaced) by:

     WithPageFilter(/* Filter(SiteCatalogItem item, IOperationContext context) */)
     WithBlockFilter(/* Filter(SiteCatalogItem item, IOperationContext context) */)

+### WithDefaultPageProvider

+**WithDefaultPageProvider** registers a default implementation for retrieving localized variants of the content.
+To customize this, register a custom _ISiteCatalogPageProvider_ implementation instead:

+    WithPageProvider(ISiteCatalogPageProvider pageProvider)

 ## Exclude content

-Exclude content of a given content type from being processed, is achieved by marking that content type with interface _IExcludeFromSds_.
+Exclude content of a given content type from being processed, is achieved by marking that content type with interface _IExcludeFromSitemap_.

 ## Dynamic content